 I LOVE the flexibility of using our stoneware, especially this small stone bar pan for only $25.
 It fits perfectly in the microwave and our toaster oven.

-UPDATE: The brand new stoneware that has just been released and will continue to over the next few months can be heated up to 550 degrees.
+By the way, the brand new stoneware that has just been released can now be heated up to 550 degrees.
 This is such exciting news.
 Be sure to check the product to make sure yours can.
 For older stones, like my collection, we should stick to 450 degrees.

 #6: Cleaning Stoneware is a Breeze!